hvpaiva/btree/README.md

 The BTree type represents a tree using the b-tree algorithm.

-A BTree an is a self-balancing tree as its nodes are sorted in the inorder traversal.
+A BTree is a self-balancing tree as its nodes are sorted in the inorder traversal.
 The node is a set of elements pointing to its children, and a leaf has no children and nothing in itself.

 This implementation uses an order 3 BTree, this means: